mroshaw/TimeAndWeatherController/README.md

 ### Third party assets

 - Expanse (obviously)
-- Odin Inspector - I know this is not ideal, but it is such a great asset for very quickly making editor inspectors useful.
-You can get around this by removing the Odin attributes in source.
+- Odin Inspector (optional) - if you have Odin Inspector installed, you'll get a slightly improved editor experience.
+This is optional, and if not installed then the editor inspectors will fall back to a variant of Naughty Attributes that's included in the code.

 ### Unity packages